brettcannon/python-launcher/README.md

 it side-steps the "what should the `python` command point to?" debate by clearly specifying that upfront (i.e. the newest version of Python that can be found).
-This also unifies the suggested command to document for launching Python on both Windows as UNIX as `py` which has existed as the preferred [command on Windows](https://docs.python.org/3/using/windows.html#launcher) for some time.
+This also unifies the suggested command to document for launching Python on both Windows as Unix as `py` which has existed as the preferred [command on Windows](https://docs.python.org/3/using/windows.html#launcher) for some time.